rascully/Stream-Monitoring-Data-Exchange-Specifications/README.md

 | geojsonio   | raster  | sbtools | tidyverse |
 | httr        | readr   | sf      | tmap      |

-# Contents
-***Input***
-* _/R/DownloadAndCleanBLMAIMData.R_: acceses and pre-processes BLM lotic AIM data

-* _/R/DownloadAndCleanEPANRSA.R_: acceses and pre-processes EPA NARS NRSA data

-* _/R/DownloadAndCleanUSFSAREMPData.R_: acceses and pre-processes USFS AREMP data

-* _/R/CombineData.R_: transforms and combines pre-processed data from 4 wadeable stream monitoring programs (BLM lotic AIM, EPA NARS NRSA, USFS AREMP, USFS PIBO MP)

-* _/Data/CategoryDictionary.csv_: categorical data dictionary used by R code to fill in metric-controlled vocabulary definitions and Data Exchange Standard tables

-* _/Data/MetadataDictionary.csv_: data dictionary used by R code to fill in Data Exchange Standard tables

-* _/DataExchangeStandardTables/DataMappingDES.csv_: used by R code to map data between programs and combine data

-***Output***
-* _DataIntegrationExample/data/csv_: folder containing the 'RecordLevel', 'Location', 'Event', and 'MeasurementOrFact' integrated data tables produced by R code as well as the 'RelationalDataTablesStreamHabitatMetrics.xlsx' file used to create the 'Integrated Data Set.accdb'.
-To recreate the relationships between tables in Microsoft Access, refer to the Database Schema diagram below.

-* _DataExchangeStandardTables_: folder containing the Data Exchange Standards for the 'RecordLevel', 'Location', 'Event' and 'MeasurementOrFact' data tables produced by R code

 # Getting Started
 To run the data integration code, download the repository and packages as described above and run: